ImageNet: History of the ImageNet challenge

-By 2014, more than fifty institutions participated in the ILSVRC.
+By 2014, more than 50 institutions participated in the ILSVRC.
+The winning entry for classification was GoogLeNet.
+The winning entry for localization was VGGNet.
 In 2017, 29 of 38 competing teams had greater than 95% accuracy.
-In 2017 ImageNet stated it would roll out a new, much more difficult, challenge in 2018 that involves classifying 3D objects using natural language.
+In 2017 ImageNet stated it would roll out a new, much more difficult challenge in 2018 that involves classifying 3D objects using natural language.
 Because creating 3D data is more costly than annotating a pre-existing 2D image, the dataset is expected to be smaller.
 The applications of progress in this area would range from robotic navigation to augmented reality.